 Things have really hit the fan this past week.
 It all started with Björn Höhrmann leaving the W3C with an open letter, soon followed by an angry reaction by none other than Jeffrey Zeldman and then the snowball really took off.
 W3C was further questioned by Eric Meyer in Angry Indeed and even Molly played both sides.

 Today’s coolest session at SIGGRAPH in Boston features Photosynth, a sneak preview held by Microsoft Live Labs.
-Simple put, it’s about assembling a lot of digital photos and then applying algorithms to extract distinctive features and link these together in a big kind of 3D-model, by calculating 3D positions from adjacent images.
+In short, it’s about assembling a lot of digital photos and then applying algorithms to extract distinctive features and link these together in a big kind of 3D-model, by calculating 3D positions from adjacent images.

-In this time and day, I suppose we all got some sort of ToDo-lists that more or less tend to grow larger for every passing day.
-We often think that we have more time than we do, and thus adding a lot of fun things to a list.
-But later on it may become a burden.
+Many of us have some sort of ToDo-lists that seem to mysteriously grow larger for every passing day.
+Adding a lot of fun things to a list is easy, but later on it may become a burden.

 During the last years, feeds have gone from nerd stuff to essential channels of information.
 Among other, I’ve been using the excellent web application Bloglines every day for several years now to keep track of my favorite news sources out there.
 My current list includes about 50 feeds that I subscribe to, with another 50 that are read occasionally.